jamesgeraghty/enterprise-web-dev-poi/README.md

 ---
 > **Updated Version**
 ---
-The porject has developed in a more robust application that in includes a number of Comprehensive units tests.
+The project has developed in a more robust application that in includes a number of Comprehensive units tests.

 > **Description**
 ---